 This year’s conditions are also setting up perfectly for a great climbing season on Colorado’s 14,000-foot peaks.
 Some fun snow routes will be available this year for the 14er enthusiasts, plus the opportunities to glissade down.
 There’s a lot of adventure to look forward to over the next few months!

-Finally, if you’re getting as excited as we are about summer activities like rafting, be sure to check out the Summer Pages on our website.
+Finally, if you’re getting as excited as we are about summer activities like rafting, be sure to check out our homepage for all of our latest information.
 Or give us a call at 970-476-3700 for trip booking info.
 We look forward to seeing you here at Sage Outdoor Adventures!

 This winter, the Vail Valley and the rest of Colorado has experienced some of the best early season snow conditions that we’ve seen in years.
 With snowpack reaching nearly 150% of normal, our snowmobile tours this season have been incredible!
 If you haven’t been paying attention, be sure to follow us on Instagram, @sageoutdoors or like our Facebook page at Facebook.com/SageOutdoors.